Have your say on introducing default 20mph speed limits in Carmarthenshire

 Cllr Edward Thomas, Cabinet Member for, Cabinet Member for Transport, Waste, and Infrastructure Services said:

-For further details on the changes and to make a comment, please visit our website.
+For further details on the changes and to make a comment, please visit the Public Notices.